-How Long After a Settlement Do I Get Paid?
+How Long After a Settlement Do I Get Paid in South Carolina?

-How Long After a Settlement Do I Get Paid?
+How Long After a Settlement Do I Get Paid in South Carolina?

 After receiving a settlement agreement from the liable insurer for a personal injury lawsuit or claim, you should get your settlement money fairly quickly—anywhere from a few days to a few weeks.
 Once you sign a waiver of liability and accept damages, the insurance company must pay you promptly.
 Delaying payment, failing to answer your messages, or otherwise stalling the claims process could constitute a bad faith insurance practice.